Travelling in London

 - Bus: Cheaper but not really advisable for long journeys due to traffic congestion, unless you are happy sitting in slow-moving traffic for an hour.
 Best for local journeys.

 - Cycling: definitely worth considering if you are an experienced city cyclist – but London is not as bike-friendly place as some other countries.
-The new bike-hire scheme is worth investigating – there are a docking station on Malet St near the Russell Square campus and one on Great Percy Street, near the Vernon Square campus so they are good for travelling between sites.
+The new citybike hire scheme is worth investigating – there is a docking station on Malet St near the Russell Square campus and one on Great Percy Street, near the Vernon Square campus so they are good for travelling between sites.
 It costs £90.00 for the year and journeys under 30 minutes are free, or £1.00 for 24 hours.

 Which ticket type to buy:

 If you will be using London transport regularly (e.g. 3 – 4 times a week), you should buy a weekly or monthly Oystercard, covering the appropriate number of zones.
+As a student you are eligible for a Student Oystercard, which gives you 30% off season tickets on London buses and tubes.
 If you will be living within cycling or walking distance, it’s still worth getting a pre-pay Oystercard for occasional use (much cheaper than buying individual tickets).
 Both types of Oystercard are available from tube stations, and are valid on the tube, overground and buses.
 Once you have registered on your programme at SOAS you can apply for your student discount (30%) on the TFL website, which is valid on weekly and monthly Oystercards but not on pay as you go fares.

 Transport for London: Everything you could possibly need to know about London transport.
 Use the Journey Planner to work out the best route between places (if you need the School’s postcode, it’s WC1 0XG).
 Includes tube maps (showing the different zones), all London bus routes, and London overground map.